Academic Standing, Satisfactory Academic Progress, and Financial Aid

 Good Academic Standing

-Students who meet all Satisfactory Academic Progress standards for the specified semester are classified as being in good academic standing at Bay Path University regardless of their academic standing in a previous semester.
+Students who meet all Academic Standing and Satisfactory Academic Progress standards for the specified term are classified as being in good academic standing at Bay Path University, regardless of their academic standing in a previous term.

 Academic Warning

-Students who do not meet the 2.00 (UG) minimum cumulative and/or term grade point average standards are placed on academic warning.
+Undergraduate students who do not meet the 2.00 minimum cumulative and/or term grade point average standards are placed on academic warning.
 Students placed on academic warning will receive official notification from the Office of the Registrar.
 Academic warning status is noted on the student’s academic transcript.

-Students who are on academic warning may not participate in any major student activity, participate in an intercollegiate sport, hold office or a student leadership role, or represent the University publicly until they return to good academic standing.
-Please note that students on academic warning may not be eligible for certain work study positions.
+Generally, students who are on academic probation may be advised to not participate in any major student activity, participate in an intercollegiate sport, hold office or a student leadership role, or represent the University publicly until they return to good academic standing.
+Please note that students on academic probation may not be eligible for certain work study positions.

 Financial Aid Warning